apache/fury-site/docs/json/graalvm.md

 runtime, `ForyJson.builder().build()` can therefore use interpreted codecs without application reflection configuration, package exports or opens, or build-time initialization.

+An application class configured for build-time initialization may retain a static `ForyJson` in the image heap.
+Set `withConcurrencyLevel` explicitly when the runtime may have a different processor count from the build machine.
+Any custom codec or module instance retained by that `ForyJson` must also be safe to create and store at build time.

+If a custom configuration should be instantiated only at runtime, return an equivalent temporary configuration from a reachable `@ForyJsonProvider` for hosted code generation, then build the application's actual `ForyJson` after image startup.
+The provider itself runs during image analysis;
+it does not create the runtime instance.

 ## Generated Codecs

 To include generated codecs for a configuration, return that completed configuration from a